 If you are confused about Medicaid, rest assured you are not alone.
 Medicaid is a complicated and constantly changing area of the law that can be overwhelming to most.
 Fortunately, it does not have to be.
-Deborah Sexton specializes in caring for the legal needs of elderly clients in Fayetteville and throughout Arkansas, including protecting their assets if the time comes to apply for Medicaid benefits.
+Wilcox Attorneys, PA specializes in caring for the legal needs of elderly clients in Fayetteville and throughout Arkansas, including protecting their assets if the time comes to apply for Medicaid benefits.
 The substantial cost of nursing home care for an incapacitated person can wipe out a family’s nest egg, as well as the inheritance planned for surviving relatives.
 Medicaid is the most common alternative to paying the nursing home.

 Fayetteville Arkansas Elder Law and Medicaid Questions

 What Is Elder Law?

 Elder Law involves planning for the complex health care, long-term care and other issues facing elderly and disabled individuals and their families.
 Although every client’s specific needs are different, Fayetteville Arkansas elder law attorneys generally focus on Medicaid and Medicare benefits for long-term care, estate planning and administration, guardianships and conservatorships and establishing and administering various kinds of trusts.

 Why Is It Important To Qualify For Medicaid?

 It may come as a surprise, but our life expectancy is considerably longer today than it was just a few generations ago.
 However, living longer can come at a high price due to long-term care and health care costs.
 These expenses can quickly diminish a life savings without careful planning.
 As such, we all need to incorporate Medicaid planning into our overall estate plans to ensure we receive the maximum benefits from the program without putting all of our assets in jeopardy.